-Saffron During Pregnancy: Benefits, Uses, Side Effects & More
+Saffron in Pregnancy: Benefits, Side Effects & More

 Pregnancy can potentially transform your physical and mental well-being to a great extent.
 Maintaining good health is paramount for the mother and the developing baby.
 Kesar, also known as saffron, has been cherished for centuries for its distinct flavour, aroma, and potential health benefits.
-It helps cope with feelings of anxiety, stress and stomach pain and is often recommended during pregnancy.
-Kesar for pregnant woman is beneficial, but like most things, kesar in pregnancy may also pose problems if not taken in moderation.
+But, is it safe to use saffron for pregnant women?
+It helps cope with feelings of anxiety, stress, and stomach pain and is often recommended during pregnancy.
+Kesar for pregnant women is beneficial, but like most things, kesar in pregnancy may also pose problems if not taken in moderation.
 Read on to understand the benefits, risks, and proper usage of saffron during pregnancy.

 What Is Saffron?

 It is cultivated mostly in the Middle East and Mediterranean regions, and in India, this flower is only grown in Jammu and Kashmir.
-This exotic spice is known by different names based on the languages used in India, like saffron, kesar, koung, zaffron, or kumkumapoovu.
+This exotic spice is known by different names in various Indian languages, such as saffron, kesar, koung, zaffron, or kumkumapoovu.

 Saffron is regarded as ‘The Golden Spice’ because it not only adds a unique aroma and flavour to food but also aids in health issues like digestion by forming a protective coating in the digestive tract.
 The yellow-orange colour imparted to the food containing saffron results from the carotenoid pigment crocetin.

 It is used in many beauty treatment creams, as it has specific medicinal properties and soothing effects on the skin.
-It helps the skin regain radiance and glow and helps maintain an even texture.
-Also, because of its antioxidant properties, it effectively slows down the ageing process.
+It helps the skin regain radiance and glow, while maintaining an even texture.
+Additionally, due to its antioxidant properties, it effectively slows down the aging process.
 A common myth is that consuming saffron during pregnancy helps the baby have a fairer complexion.

 1. First Trimester

 While saffron during pregnancy’s first trimester is generally considered safe in small amounts as a cooking spice, there isn’t enough research on its effects on fetal development.
-Therefore, it’s best to err on the side of caution and avoid excessive consumption, especially in the early stages.
+Therefore, it’s best to err on the side of caution and avoid consumption, especially in the early stages.
 It’s advisable to consult with a doctor before incorporating saffron into your diet during the first trimester.
+Since the risk of miscarriage is high in the first trimester and saffron is known to cause uterine stimulation after excessive use, it is preferred to avoid taking any risk.

 2. Second Trimester